 - 2) A single I2RS Client acts as a broker for all Applications: In

-the case the I2RS Agent has a single I2RS Client.
+this case the I2RS Agent has a single I2RS Client.
 Such

-architecture results in I2RS Client with high privileges, as it
+architecture results in I2RS Clients with high privileges, as they

-sums the privileges of all applications.
-As end-to-end
+represent the aggregate privileges of all applications they serve.
+If end-to-end

 authentication is not provided between the Application and the

-I2RS Agent, if the I2RS Client becomes corrupted, it is
+I2RS Agent, there may be increased risk if the I2RS Client becomes compromised.
+Iif the I2RS Client becomes compromised, it is

-possible for the malicious application escalates its privileges
+possible for a malicious application to effectively increase its privileges.
+That is, the application

-and make the I2RS Client perform some action on behalf of the
+can use the compromised Client to perform some action on behalf of the

-application with more privileges.
-This would not have been
+application that it would normally not have the privileges to perform..

-possible with end-to-end authentication.
 In order to mitigate

 such attack, the I2RS Client that acts as a broker is expected

-to host application with an equivalent level of privileges.
+to host applications with an equivalent level of privileges.

 REQ 14: The I2RS Access Control should explicitly specify accesses

 that are granted.
-More specifically, anything not explicitly
+Specifically, anything not explicitly

 granted -- the default rule-- should be denied.

-In addition to distribute the I2RS Access Control policies between
+In addition, to distribute the I2RS Access Control policies between

 I2RS Clients and I2RS Agents, I2RS Access Control policies can also